 Diagnostic services for plant diseases are provided by the Tidewater AREC in Suffolk.
 Plant samples should be submitted with the required forms by unit Extension agents.
-A period of three to five days is needed to complete biopsy tests and Email reports.
+A period of 3-5 days is needed to complete biopsy tests and e-mail reports.
 Diagnostic tests for nematodes and soil fertility problems during the season are also performed in cooperation with laboratories at Virginia Tech.